iradab/Stable-Fluids/README.md

 # Stable Fluids

 This project was a final project for INF574 - Digital Representations and Analysis of Shapes (2020-2021) course at Ecole Polytechnique de Paris.
-This project is implementation of the paper by Jos Stam - [Stable Fluids](https://d2f99xq7vri1nk.cloudfront.net/legacy_app_files/pdf/ns.pdf).
+This project is implementation of the paper by Jos Stam - [Stable Fluids](https://d2f99xq7vri1nk.cloudfront.net/legacy_app_files/pdf/ns.pdf) - for simulating the fluids.

 The details of our implementation are described in the [report](https://github.com/iradab/Stable-Fluids/blob/main/Final_Report.pdf).